-Homemade Dumplings Recipe (“Grandma's Dumplings”)
+Homemade Dumplings (“Grandma's Dumplings”) Recipe

-Ingredients: (Note: I made a triple batch for our family so I could make them big and have enough for two pans of stew.
+(Note: I made a triple batch for our family so I could make them big and have enough for two pans of stew.
 See my pictures below.)

 - 2 cups flour ( I always use fresh ground soft or hard wheat, either tastes so much better than white flour) (I used part whole spelt flour and part Einkorn flour)